projectsveltos/sveltos/docs/addons/example_flux_sources.md

 !!! note
     Use the ```kubectl get gitrepository.source.toolkit.fluxcd.io -A``` command to get a view of the existing syncronised repositories.

-### Example Scenario
+#### Scenario

 Let's assume we have a Flux GitRepository named `flux-system` in the `flux-system` namespace.

-The GitRepository is configured to synchronise the `https://github.com/projectsveltos/helm-charts.git/` repository.
-The Helm charts we want to deploy are located in the `charts/projectsveltos` directory within the mentioned Git repository.
+The GitRepository resource is configured to synchronise the `https://github.com/projectsveltos/helm-charts.git/` repository.
+The Helm charts are located in the `charts/projectsveltos` directory within the mentioned repository.

-To deploy the `projectsveltos` chart using Sveltos, we would create a `ClusterProfile` with the below `helmCharts` options.
+To deploy the `projectsveltos` chart using Sveltos, we can create a `ClusterProfile` with the below `helmCharts` options.

 ```yaml
 helmCharts: